13 Mistakes to Avoid When Buying a Used Travel Trailer

 Another big mistake RVers make is not visualizing their RV.
 They don’t think about how they’re going to use it.

-You must always research, plan, and list what’s important before making an RV purchase.
+Before purchasing an RV, you must always research, plan, and list what’s important.

-It’s also important to do some serious research on exactly how each system works in an RV.
-The electricity, plumbing, climate control, and everything.
+It’s also important to do some serious research on exactly how each system works in an RV—the electricity, plumbing, climate control, and everything else.

 Remember that everything about an RV is different than a house, and many new RVers usually underestimate how much of an adaptation that is.